letter-orgz/job-O-matic-/README.md

 ### Common Issues

-**If you encounter "No such file or directory" when running `./start.sh`:**
+**If you encounter "No such file or directory" when running `./src/start.sh`:**
-- Make sure you're in the job-O-matic root directory (where `app.py` exists)
+- Make sure you're in the job-O-matic root directory (where `src/app.py` exists)
-- Verify the script has execute permissions: `chmod +x start.sh`
+- Verify the script has execute permissions: `chmod +x src/start.sh`
-- The enhanced start.sh script will now automatically install missing dependencies
+- The enhanced `src/start.sh` script will now automatically install missing dependencies

 **If you encounter "Codespace access limited" errors:**
 - Refresh the Codespace
 - Check if the container built successfully
-- Run `./start.sh` manually if the app doesn't auto-start
+- Run `./src/start.sh` manually if the app doesn't auto-start

 **If you encounter dependency issues:**
-- The start.sh script will automatically install dependencies from requirements.txt
+- The `src/start.sh` script will automatically install dependencies from requirements.txt
 - You can also manually install: `pip3 install -r requirements.txt`
 - Ensure you have Python 3.11+ installed